oliveroneill/hanserver/README.md

 Both of these are started through `hanhttpserver`, which can be started by simply calling `docker-compose build && docker-compose up` from the base directory.
+Configuration is required for image population to work, see the Configuration section below.
 Alternatively they can be started individually by calling that same command from within either `hanhttpserver` or `hancollector`.
 Note that `hanhttpserver` automatically starts `hancollector` within the same process, this is used to keep track of API calls between the server and the